-For accounting purposes, the Merger was accounted for as a reverse acquisition, with Former ADMA as the accounting acquiror (legal acquiree) and ParentCo as the accounting acquiree (legal acquiror).
-Consequently, the historical financial information of Former ADMA will become the historical financial information of ParentCo.
+For accounting purposes, the Merger was accounted for as a reverse acquisition, with Former ADMA as the accounting acquirer (legal acquiree) and us the accounting acquiree (legal acquiror).
+Consequently, the historical financial information of Former ADMA has become our historical financial information.